accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ### [Topic 10](#topic-10): Navigation {id="topic-10"}

-#### [Criteria 10.1](#crit-10-1) [A] On each screen, is the [tab order](glossaire.md#tab-order) on the keyboard [consistent](glossaire.md#consistent-reading-order)? {id="crit-10-1"}
+#### [Criteria 10.1](#crit-10-1) [A] On each screen, is the [navigation sequence](glossaire.md#navigation-sequence) [consistent](glossaire.md#consistent-reading-sequence)? {id="crit-10-1"}

 ##### Evaluation methodology {class="disclosure methodo"}

 ###### iOS and Android

 1. Connect an **external keyboard** (and [configure keyboard navigation](methodologie.md#external-keyboard)).
-1. Navigate through all the elements on the screen and check that the tab order remains consistent.
-The tab order does not have to follow the natural reading order (left to right and top to bottom, for example) as long as the elements are accessible in a consistent order.
+1. Navigate through all the elements on the screen and check that the navigation sequence remains consistent.
+The navigation sequence does not have to follow the natural reading order (left to right and top to bottom, for example) as long as the elements are accessible in a consistent order.
 1. Identify on the screen components (buttons for example) that update content (display hidden elements, dynamic content updates for example):
 	1. activate the component;
 	1. after displaying the updated content, check that the tabulation remains consistent.